Parish Spotlight: Audrey Huck and St. Angela Merici, Metairie, Louisiana

 Audrey Huck, St. Angela Merici Catholic Church, Metairie, LA

 “Fr.
 Beau Charbonnet, pastor at St. Angela Merici in Metairie, Louisiana hired me first to lead Parish School of Religion (PSR).
 Because of COVID, we needed to move to a remote program and this was a good fit for me as I predominantly work from home with 2 young children.
-My role quickly expanded to confirmation, however, and we knew we needed something new.”
+My role quickly expanded to confirmation, however, due to COVID, we knew we and we knew we needed a fresh approach.”

 Hitting the Ground Running

 “I was hired August 1st and hit the ground running for our January 5th confirmation date.
 The Archdiocese requires at least six months of preparation for the sacrament, so we just had to go fast.
 Additionally, COVID was happening.
 We ended up with three boys’ small groups and three girls’ small groups, led by 12 mentors, offered two different times: Monday and Thursday.”